nrwl/nx/docs/generated/cli/create-nx-workspace.md

 Choices: [yes, github, circleci, skip]

-Enable remote caching to make your CI fast
+Do you want Nx Cloud to make your CI fast?

 ### packageManager